Home » Blog » How To Fix Ugly Teeth With No Money

 Dental savings plan costs

-Dental savings plans have no annual spending cap.
-You can use your plan as often as needed.
-Some Aetna plans also include savings on other health care services, such as prescriptions, vision and hearing care and products.
+Dental savings plans have no annual spending cap so you can use your plan as often as needed.
+Aetna’s Dental Vital Savings Plus also includes savings on other health care services, such as prescriptions, vision and hearing care and products, and you can access virtual dental care through Dental.com.

 Fix your teeth to help land a job

 Having a smile that you’re proud of can do wonders for your confidence and career.
 Check out the resources provided throughout the article to find the option that works best for you.
 And remember, take care of your teeth sooner rather than later.
-It can spare you from needing more costly and severe work down the road.
+It can spare you from needing more costly and complicated work down the road.

 Let’s see what you could save.